 Fans can ignore the weather and stay inside, enjoying concerts; blues-themed brunch, after-hour parties and pre-concert dinners.
 The atmosphere will be convivial, in a hotel renowned for its friendly staff and beautiful, comfortable surroundings.

-Headliners for the festival include Mr. Sipp, the Mississippi Blues Child; Clarence Spady and the Electric City Band; Victor Wainwright and The Train; Dawn Tyler Watson; Slam Allen; Ana Popovic; King Solomon Hicks; and Mike Zito.
+Headliners for the festival include Mr. Sipp, the Mississippi Blues Child; Clarence Spady and the Electric City Band; Victor Wainwright and The Train; Davy Knowles; Slam Allen; Ana Popovic; King Solomon Hicks; and Mike Zito.

 READING BLUES FEST TICKET OPTIONS